-- We honor Interagency Passes (Senior Pass, Access Pass, Annual Pass, Military Passs, and Golden Age/Access Passport).
+- Honors Interagency Passes (Senior Pass, Access Pass, Annual Pass, Military Pass, and Golden Age/Access Passport).
 Valid passes allow access for cardholder and three guests.

-- Opportunity to take a close up look at Portage Glacier via a one-hour tour boat excursion on Portage Lake offered by a commercial company through a special use permit with the Forest Service, Forest Service interpreters provide information about glaciers and their effects on life and the landscape.
+- Opportunity to take a close up look at Portage Glacier via a one-hour tour boat excursion on Portage Lake.
+Offered by a commercial company through a special use permit with the Forest Service, Forest Service interpreters provide information about glaciers and their effects on life and the landscape.

-- The Portage Valley Learning Center; a multi-use classroom that serves as an extension of the visitor center, also available for meetings, lectures, and special event rentals.
+- A multi-use classroom that serves as an extension of the visitor center, also available for meetings, lectures, and special event rentals.

 50 miles south of Anchorage at Mile 5.5 of Portage Glacier Road